moeriki/mongo-iterable-cursor/README.md

 Async iteration is a stage-3 proposal.
 Use with caution!

 Your setup needs to support async generator functions.
-If you are using babeljs you'll need at least the following config.
+If you are using Babel you'll need at least the following config.

 ```json
 {